okoala/awesome-stars/README.md

 - [go-duktape](https://github.com/olebedev/go-duktape) - Duktape JavaScript engine bindings for Go
 - [imageserver](https://github.com/pierrre/imageserver) - Image server toolkit in Go
 - [leveros](https://github.com/leveros/leveros) - Serverless + Microservices = ♥
-- [rqlite](https://github.com/rqlite/rqlite) - The lightweight, distributed relational database built on SQLite
+- [rqlite](https://github.com/rqlite/rqlite) - The lightweight, distributed relational database built on SQLite.
 - [goreplay](https://github.com/buger/goreplay) - GoReplay is an open-source tool for capturing and replaying live HTTP traffic into a test environment in order to continuously test your system with real data.
 It can be used to increase confidence in code deployments, configuration changes and infrastructure changes.
 - [gnvm](https://github.com/Kenshin/gnvm) - Node.js version manager on Windows by GO
 - [apns2](https://github.com/sideshow/apns2) - ⚡ HTTP/2 Apple Push Notification Service (APNs) push provider for Go — Send push notifications to iOS, tvOS, and OSX apps, using the new APNs HTTP/2 protocol.